-In 2021, the Nomination and Compensation Committee consists as follows :
+As at 31 December 2022, the Nomination and Compensation Committee consists as follows :

-Name Position Meeting Attendance (Total 1 time) 1.
-Mr. Sai Wah Simon Suen Chairman of the Nomination and Compensation Committee e 1/1 2.
-Mrs. Nijaporn Charanachitta Member of the Nomination and Compensation Commit 1/1 3.
-Mr. Kasem Kularbkeo Member of the Nomination and Compensation Commit 1/1
+Name Position Meeting Attendance (Total 1 tin ne) 1.
+Mr. Sai Wah Simon Suen Chairman of the Nomination and Compensation Committee 1/1 2.
+Mrs. Nijaporn Charanachitta Member of the Nomination and Compensation C Committee 1/1 3.
+Mr. Kasem Kularbkeo Member of the Nomination and Compensation C Committee 1/1

-The Nomination and Compensation Committee held 1 meeting, all members attended the meeting on March 12, 2021.
+In 2022, the Nomination and Compensation Committee held 1 meeting, all members attended the meeting on March 11, 2022.
 The Nomination and Compensation Committee have performed all assigned duties with prudence, transparency, fairness, and independence in accordance with good corporate governance principles, under the policy and charter of the directors which was reviewed and approved by the Board of Directors.

-In 2021, the Company has done the remuneration and nomination process and brought into the Board of Director for approval which can be described as follow:
+In 2022, the Company has done the remuneration and nomination process and brought into the Board of Director for approval which can be described as follow:

-- Consider the nomination of the qualified persons as a Company's Director, to replace the directors who retire by rotation and present to the Board of Directors before proposing at the 2021 Annual General Meeting of Shareholders for consideration and approval. - Consider of the qualified persons as a Company's Director, to replace the directors who retire by rotation. - Consider and propose the names of qualified directors as members of the sub-committee to the Board of Directors. - Consider and propose the remuneration package for the Board of directors, Sub-committees of year 2021, according to the criteria set by the Company and as appropriate according to their duties, responsibilities, and past performance to present to the Board of Directors for consideration and approval. - Consider the payment of the 2021 remuneration to directors and employees in accordance with the Company's Articles of Association.
+- Consider the nomination of the qualified persons as a company's director to replace the directors who retire by rotation and present to the Board of Directors before proposing at the 2022 Annual General Meeting of Shareholders for consideration and approval.

+- Consider of the qualified persons as a company's director to replace the director who resigned before the end of term.

+- Consider and propose the names of qualified directors as members of the sub-committee to the Board of Directors.

+- Consider and propose the remuneration package for the Board of directors, Sub-committees of the year 2022, to comply with the criteria set by the Company and as appropriate according to their duties, responsibilities, and performance to present to the Board of Directors for consideration and approval.

+- Consider the payment of the 2022 remuneration to directors and employees in accordance with the Company's Articles of Association.